CDAracena/QuisqueyaSweets/README.md

 # QuisqueyaSweets
-To create a fullstack bakery website that displays information on cookies, cakes and muffins offered for sale as well as enables someone to receive a catalog of items sold via email.
+A fullstack bakery website that displays information on cookies, cakes and muffins offered for sale as well as enables someone to receive a catalog of items sold via email.

 # Built With: